mikelevins/clotho/README.md

-4. Build the presenter application cd into the clotho/presenter directory run the build script (build.sh on macOS and Linux; build.bat on Windows)
+4. Build the presenter application cd into the clotho/presenter directory
+   If you're on Windows, run npm-install.bat, using CMD run the build script (build.sh in bash on macOS and Linux; build.bat in CMD on Windows)

 5. Load the Lisp code
    Run SBCL and load clotho.asd